-Like last year, the 1095-C delivery deadline was extended.
-Employers are required to distribute the forms by March 2, pushed back from the original Jan.
-31 deadline.
+You can expect to receive your 1095-C by March 4.
 If you don’t receive the form by this date but believe you should get one, you should contact your employer immediately.

 No. Your 1095-C is not required for completing your tax returns, so you don’t have to wait for it to file.

 So then what do I do with my 1095-C?

 In most cases, no action is required.
 Check the form for simple mistakes, like an outdated home address, find out if you qualify for a subsidy (if on company health care, this probably isn’t the case), and file it away in a safe place with your other tax forms.

 What should I do if I notice a mistake?

 If there are errors on your 1095-C, call the contact number listed on the form and someone will be able to help you correct it.